 AVIF supports transparency, whereas GIF does not.
 The overlay feature of AVIF allows images to have multiple layers.
 This is fantastic for animated images as a separate layer can be animated (for example text or a graphic), preserving crispness and improving file sizes.

-Browser support is where AVIF falls a little short compared to GIF.
-With GIF’s age and almost universal use for animated images, all browsers include support for GIF images (and even many instant messaging apps have native support for GIF with the advent of GIF keyboards).
+Browser support is where AVIF falls short compared to GIF.
+With GIF’s age and universal use for animated images, all browsers include support for GIF images (and even many instant messaging apps have native support for GIF with the advent of GIF keyboards).

 AVIF is a new format and therefore hasn’t been adopted fully.
 Google Chrome has supported AVIF since Chrome 85.
 At the same time, Opera and Samsung Internet have also implemented full support for still and sequenced images.
 Firefox doesn’t officially support AVIF, but still image support can be enabled in about:config.
 This, however, doesn’t include animated image support.

 Despite its evident limitations, GIF still holds a monopoly on the animated image world for web delivery.
 Part of the reason for this is the lack of consensus around what format should replace it.
 Both aPNG and WEBP have attempted to de-throne GIF.
 Still, neither solves enough of these issues (like a lousy compression ratio) for industry-wide adoption.